 This lagging has led to customer disappointment in our retail experiences for customers.

-Think about a time when you’re the customer.
-I’m sure you’ve struggled through confusing experiences from a beloved brand.
+Think about a time when you were the customer.
+I’m sure you’ve struggled through confusing experiences with a beloved brand.
 We know the experience isn’t quite right, but we’re not sure why it was disappointing?
 Typically, this is due to incongruence with the brands’ archetype.

 Here’s what I mean, let’s say a retail brand is “The Hero” archetype.
 Our internal compass picks up the visual signs in the store and previous advertising we’ve seen – innately, we realise they are the Hero, even if we are unaware of the exact title.

-As an example, if we walked into their store while they were running an experience or campaign that is more suited to a “Caregiver” (another archetype, known for caring, gentle and selfless behaviour) archetype, we might think – “hmmm, that’s lovely.
-While, you may FEEL like it’s a warm and fuzzy campaign, inside, you’re a little confused.
+As an example, if we walked into their store while they were running an experience or campaign that is more suited to a “Caregiver” (another archetype known for caring, gentle and selfless behaviour) archetype, we might think – “hmmm, that’s lovely.
+While you may FEEL like it’s a warm and fuzzy campaign, you’re a little confused inside.
 It doesn’t add to their brand experience and it’s certainly not congruent with their Hero persona.

 Next, imagine if that same ‘Hero’ retailer ran an experience or in-store event that brought out the Hero inside their customers.
 While they may not be aware that this is the very attribute they like, trust and associate with the brand.
 Now, they’ve experienced the Hero feeling first hand.

 This personal transformation and bespoke experience will not only have significance to the customer but also to the retail brand it has brought to life.
-The truth is, when the experience matches our inbuild Hero compass, it drives home value, trust and ultimately loyalty and sales.
+When the experience matches our inbuild Hero compass, it drives home value, trust and ultimately loyalty and sales.

-Having a deep understanding of not only what your archetype is, but also how they would act as a person is a great way to simplify the mysteries of customer experience.
-Take this quiz and uncover your archetype as well as what experiences are best suited to your unique brand.
+Having a deep understanding of not only what your archetype is but also how they would act as a person is a great way to simplify the mysteries of customer experience.
+Take this quiz and uncover your archetype and what experiences are best suited to your unique brand.

 2. Value Emotion Over Function in Experience